Skip to main content

 9. Emotion Numbing

-You have difficulty confronting or dealing with feelings and experiences from a traumatic event, which may lead you to avoid positive or happy emotions or not feeling anything.
+You have difficulty confronting or dealing with feelings and experiences from a traumatic event.
+This may lead you to avoid positive or happy emotions or not feeling anything.

 10. Memory Loss

 You might suffer from memory loss and have difficulty recalling parts of a past event.
-Fragmented or impaired memory can be a common PTSD symptom because severe stress from trauma can alter the areas of the brain related to stress and memory.
+Fragmented or impaired memory can be a common PTSD symptom.
+Severe stress from trauma can alter the areas of the brain related to stress and memory.

 11. Intense Cynicism